 Tuition fees will be reasonably apportioned across a specific number of sequential fee periods.
 Each fee period will contain at least one census date.

-A student may cancel their enrolment in their course or part of the course as per the Student Withdrawal, Refund and Re-Credit of FEE-HELP Balance Policy (VSL Eligible Students).
+A student may cancel /withdraw their enrolment in their course or part of the course as per the Student Withdrawal and Cancellation Policy

 (click image to view larger)

 - Step one – Ask us if the course you’re interested in studying is an approved course for VET Student Loans

 - Step two – read the VSL Student information handbook and Important Additional Information, Policies and Procedures